So you’ve decided to step up and finally start your online business, Congrats!

-For newbies and even those with some knowledge of websites and coding, WordPress is the most popular choice for a platform.
-It is easy to use and most of the work has been done for you by a host of developers and web designers with the themes and plugins they’ve created.
+WordPress is the most popular platform for both novices and seasoned professionals because it’s simple to learn.
+It’s also easy to use, with most of the work having been handled by a host of developers and web designers with their themes and plugins.

 For the beginner, WordPress.org is my recommended choice.